JanneMattila/www/docs/_posts/2026/2026-01-11-extending-azure-sre-agent.markdown

 {% include imageEmbed.html imagesize="80%" link="/assets/posts/2026/01/11/extending-azure-sre-agent/extras1.png" %}

-Or we could add trigger to run the subagent on schedule or based incidents:
+Or we could add trigger to run the subagent on schedule or based on incidents:

 {% include imageEmbed.html imagesize="80%" link="/assets/posts/2026/01/11/extending-azure-sre-agent/extras2.png" %}